angelamchoi/card-game/README.md

 Match the same cards.
 When there is a correct match, the user will solve a multiplication problem and will receive extra points.
 Enjoy your daily dose of math😀

 Good luck!

+## 💻Technologies Used
+The matching card game uses HTML, CSS and Javascript.

 ## 📓Next Steps
 The follow are the next steps in improving the matching card game: